bibleexchange/courses/_church-history/en/100_apostolic-church/apostolic-church.md

 #### Saul's persecution

+Before he was called Paul, his name was Saul.
 Saul was a leader in persecuting the Christians (Acts 8:3).
 He was the one that consented to Stephen's death.
 The persecution helped to expand the church (Acts 8:4).

 #### Saul's conversion